percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --close-files

    Do not keep files opened.
-When |xtrabackup| opens tablespace it normally doesn't close its file handle in order to handle the DDL operations correctly.
+When *Percona XtraBackup* opens tablespace it normally doesn't close its file handle in order to handle the DDL operations correctly.
 However, if the number of tablespaces is really huge and can not fit into any limit, there is an option to close file handles once they are